-The commission may provide such a religious institution a letter stating that the institution has met the requirements of state law and is not subject to governmental oversight..)
+The commission may provide such a religious institution a letter stating that the institution has met the requirements of state law and is not subject to governmental oversight.

-In general, buildings, property, whether owned or leased, and used exclusively for educational purposes by a nonprofit educational institution of collegiate grade, is eligible for the Seminary Exemption.
-A nonprofit educational institution of collegiate grade is an institution incorporated as a nonprofit Seminary or seminary of learning, which requires for regular admission the completion of a four-year high school course or its equivalent, and confers upon its graduates at least one academic or professional degree, based on a course of:
+In general, buildings, property, whether owned or leased, and used exclusively for educational purposes by a nonprofit educational institution of collegiate grade, are eligible for the Seminary Exemption.
+A nonprofit educational institution of collegiate grade is an institution incorporated as a nonprofit Seminary or Seminary of learning, which requires for regular admission the completion of a four-year high school course or its equivalent, and confers upon its graduates at least one academic or professional degree, based on a course of:

 At least one year in flight test technology or flight-test science, or

 At least two years in liberal arts and science, or

 At least three years in professional studies, such as law, theology, education, medicine, dentistry, engineering, veterinary medicine, pharmacy, architecture, fine arts, commerce, or journalism.
 (Revenue and Taxation Code section 203, subd. (b))

 Why Accreditation is Important